-sound.
-He'd heard those sounds before.
+Cruz was already moving.
+He had heard such sounds before.
 Without looking he knew that a shaped charge had just blown a man-sized hole in the door between the workroom and the garage.

 He dumped Laurel back onto her feet and whirled to grab the pistol on the worktable.